How do you plan the energy needs of your people?

-- For creativity and innovation, you need people to experiment, take risks, seek insight and data; what are the energy requirements?
-Of individuals?
-Of teams?
+- For creativity and innovation, you need people to experiment, take risks, seek insight and data

-- For times of closing the deals or projects, what is the quality of the mental and emotional energy needed?
+- For times of closing the deals or projects, what is the quality of the mental and emotional pace needed?

-- For times of uncertainty, with the need to stay cool-headed, look outwards and sense check your priorities, what energy do you as leaders need?
+- For times of uncertainty, with the need to stay cool-headed, look outwards, and sense check your priorities, what state do you as leaders need?

-Are all of the above the same energy requirements?
+Are all of the above the same requirements?

 At the macro level, how to you proactively build the right kind of energy to match the needs of your business cycle?

 An organisation’s resilience is the amount of change is can successfully absorb.
 The keywords here are successfully and change.
 Far from resilience being about doubling down and just toughening it out, it is the strategic capability to choose whether to pivot or to stand firm – and then the capacity to activate that decision quickly.
-Energy is a major component of this resilience capability.
+Pace or energy is a major component of this resilience capability.

 Resilience isn’t just a haphazard outcome of hard-fought lessons learnt.
 It is both practical and simple, but it needs strategic backing and attention.
 One of the key differences in a resilient organisation is attending to energy needs specifically and proactively.